UFO: Extraterrestrials: Gameplay

-Reception

-Reception of the game was generally mixed, with Metacritic listing it at 68 and GameRankings at 69.
+Plot

+In the year 2023 the spaceship Magelhaes finally reaches the planet Esperanza and the people on board quickly begin development of a colony.
+Several governments take control over the different continents and all was good until one day in the year 2025 a squad of pilots encounter a unknown alien force and get shot down.
+Now the governments give you the task to not only defend the planet but also find out where the aliens come from to take the fight back to them.

+Release and reception

+UFO: Extraterrestrials was first released for digital download via the Matrix Games website on May 1, 2007.
+It received a retail release the same year in North America on May 21, and in Europe on June 29.

+UFO: Extraterrestrials received mixed reviews on Metacritic.
+Eurogamer said it is a flawed clone and recommended it only to X-COM fans who couldn't wait to see what 2K Games did with the license.
+IGN disliked how closely it followed the original X-COM and said the few deviations were poorly done.

 The August 2008 edition of Pelit featured a retrospective of UFO: Extraterrestrials that focused on the effects mods have had on the game.
-Long-time reviewer Niko Nirvi, a strong admirer of the original X-COM: UFO Defense, described the original UFO: Extraterrestrials as a pleasant but visibly rushed substitute.
-He focused on "Bman's Ease of Use Mod 4.07 (fixed by Coasty)" as the prevailing merger of minor modifications, and pronounced it "the true successor of X-COM: UFO Defense" that "genuinely achieves some of its predecessor's magic."
-According to the magazine, the more visible features of Bman's mod are added weaponry, incorporation of the original UFO Defense enemies (although graphically by copying and enlarging the older game's sprites), improving AI and rebalancing the game mechanics by changing them towards those of UFO Defense.
+Long-time reviewer Niko Nirvi, a strong admirer of the original UFO: Enemy Unknown, described the original UFO: Extraterrestrials as a pleasant but visibly rushed substitute.
+He focused on "Bman's Ease of Use Mod 4.07 (fixed by Coasty)" as the prevailing merger of minor modifications, and pronounced it "the true successor of [UFO: Enemy Unknown]" that "genuinely achieves some of its predecessor's magic."
+According to the magazine, the more visible features of Bman's mod are added weaponry, incorporation of the original UFO: Enemy Unknown enemies (although graphically by copying and enlarging the older game's sprites), improving AI and rebalancing the game mechanics by changing them towards those of UFO: Enemy Unknown.

 Prequel

 In September 2009, Chaos Concept unveiled a new website announcing a prequel, UFO2Extraterrestrials: Shadows over Earth, which has been in development since early 2009.
 Some of the announced improvements to the game include dynamic lighting (night missions complete with the need for light sources), and naval forces in the geoscape phase of the game (such as heavy aircraft carrier/cruisers that can launch fighters and defenses against UFOs).

 After many failed release date attempts, Chaos Concept decided to withdraw a release date from the game's completely, but have since changed announced a new released date of Q4 2013 and the game was re-titled as UFO2Extraterrestrials: Battle for Mercury.
-With more delays it has been pushed back to Q3 2014 and then to Q1 2015, Q2 2015, Fall 2015, Q4 2016, Q2 2017, 2018, fall 2019 and September 2020.
+Estimated release dates ranged from 2014 to 2020.
 The game was eventually released on 15 June 2021.